camiladuartes/Simulation-Snake-Game/README.md

 # Snake-Game-Simulation
-Simulation of the classic Snake arcade video game in C++
+A simulation of the classic Snake arcade video game with a twist: the snake is trapped inside a maze!

+The Snaze game simulation loads the maze levels from an input text file, provided via command line arguments, and controls the snake movements.

 ## Students:
 Camila Duarte and Weverson Paulo